sikopet/blog/publish/git.md

         $ git diff --cached

     (Without `--cached`, `git-diff` will show you any changes that you've made but not yet added to the index.)
 If you need to make any further adjustments, do so now, and then add any newly modified content to the index.
-Finally, *commit* your changes with:
+Finally, "commit" your changes with:

         $ git commit